 Learn How To Change A Blade

 Before I bought my first safety razor I was afraid of changing the blades.
 It takes a little practice, but it’s not as hard as you might think.
-This video does a great job demonstrating how to change your blade.

 Your Hair Type